edwinhuish/bootstrap-multitabs/README.md

-        link : '.multi-tabs',                       //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs layout : 'default',                         //it can be 'default' and 'classic' (all hidden tab in dropdown list) init : [                                    //tabs in initial
+        link : '.multi-tabs',                       //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs layout : 'default',                         //it can be 'default', 'classic' (all hidden tab in dropdown list), and simple init : [                                    //tabs in initial
             {
                 content :'',                        //content type, may be main | info | editor, if empty, default is 'info'